0 - Clan Amir: About Berant and Story List

 The King is also the very last avenue of judicial appeal for all legal matters across the country.

 The King has four main bureaucracies working for him.
 He is responsible for providing all of the staff, facilities, equipment, regulations, laws, security, policies, and procedures for them, including salaries and pensions.
-They are:
+The bureaucracies are:

 1. The Office of International Affairs.
-It covers embassies and all international agreements, immigration, tourist visa, etc. It includes the Royal Customs Service which administers customs operations and the collection of excise.
+It covers embassies and all International agreements, immigration, tourist visas, etc. It includes the Royal Customs Service which administers customs operations and the collection of excise.

 2. The Royal Guards.
 Military services loyal to the crown, and it can’t exceed five percent of the population.

 3. The Protector’s Office.
 This is responsible for the protection of the citizens, and it has special sub-offices.
 Its head is the Royal Protector when there is one, and the King when there isn’t a Royal Protector appointed by the King.

 - Royal Protector - the King’s special representative who has the full authority to act in the King’s name.

 - Royal Intelligence Service (RIS) - collects and analyses all domestic and foreign information: i.e. spies.
 This group also conducts investigations into many matters.
 It has some special agents appointed by the King to act with the King’s authority as needed, and they report directly to the King.
 The special RIS agents appointed in this manner have the special designation of Falcon and their code number.

 - Child Services Office - child welfare services, they investigate claims of abuse etc., oversee orphans and similar matters; including the welfare of the mentally disadvantaged.
 In depth investigations are often done by the police or RIS upon a request from the CSO to conduct an investigation on their behalf.